 Children first learn their letter sounds and names then apply these to word building.
-We use Letters and Sounds as the basis for our teaching of phonics.
+We use Little Wandle Letters and Sounds as the basis for our teaching of phonics.
 This is a recognised synthetic phonic schemes.
 The children will also learn a variety of other key words by sight.
 In reception and year 1 children read with an adult three times a week as part of a group.
 Once they are immersed in a text, this book is taken home to enjoy with their grownups.
 These children also benefit from a reading for pleasure book which is taken home weekly to share.

-Children read individually, in small groups and as a whole class.
+From year 2 upwards, children read individually, in small groups and as a whole class.
 A variety of different genres are chosen at an appropriate level of ability for each group of children.
 As well as being able to read the text, children are encouraged to discuss the content of the book and their opinions about people, places and events are sought.
-The more able readers will be asked about the varied themes of different texts.
+The abler readers will be asked about the varied themes of different texts.

-Our core reading scheme in Key Stage 1 is Little Wandle Big Cats with Rising Star Reading Rockets with Oxford reading Tree moving into Year 2.
-These are supplemented by various other schemes which enrich our reading provision and provide a varied ‘literary diet’ for our pupils.
+Our core reading scheme in Key Stage 1 is Little Wandle Big Cats with Rising Star Reading Rockets and Oxford reading Tree moving into Year 2.

 Key Stage 2

 Through independent reading, shared reading in literacy lessons and cross-curricular sessions, whole class reading and reading for pleasure, reading in Key Stage 2 develops and extends the skills acquired in Key Stage 1.
 In whole class reading, pupils work with their peers to pull apart texts, understand them deeply and learn how to formulate their own ideas from what they have read.
 Each week is structured to ensure all reading skills are covered and vocabulary is at the heart of the learning.